ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 ### Effects on Joining Nodes ### {#sssec-effects-overwrite-joining-nodes}

-After having overwritten a group configuration, if the value of the status parameter 'active' is changed from True to False, the Group Manager MUST stop admitting new members in the OSCORE group.
-In particular, until the status parameter 'active' is changed back to True, the Group Manager MUST respond to a Joining Request with a 5.03 (Service Unavailable) response, as defined in {{Section 6.3 of I-D.ietf-ace-key-groupcomm-oscore}}.
+After having overwritten a group configuration, if the value of the status parameter 'active' is changed from "true" (0xf5) to "false" (0xf4), the Group Manager MUST stop admitting new members in the OSCORE group.
+In particular, until the status parameter 'active' is changed back to "true" (0xf5), the Group Manager MUST respond to a Joining Request with a 5.03 (Service Unavailable) response, as defined in {{Section 6.3 of I-D.ietf-ace-key-groupcomm-oscore}}.

-If the value of the status parameter 'active' is changed from False to True, the Group Manager resumes admitting new members in the OSCORE group, by processing their Joining Requests (see {{Section 6.3 of I-D.ietf-ace-key-groupcomm-oscore}}).
+If the value of the status parameter 'active' is changed from "false" (0xf4) to "true" (0xf5), the Group Manager resumes admitting new members in the OSCORE group, by processing their Joining Requests (see {{Section 6.3 of I-D.ietf-ace-key-groupcomm-oscore}}).

 ### Effects on the Group Members ### {#sssec-effects-overwrite-group-members}